 The feature has been around in scales for a while, and is well suited to that format.
-A (undetectable) electrical pulse is sent from one foot, around the body, and back through the other to the sensor.
+An (undetectable) electrical pulse is sent from one foot, around the body, and back through the other to the sensor.
 From the way it travelled, the scales can tell how much of your body is lean muscle or wobbly fat.

 The TomTom does the same, but from the hand.
 Place your finger on the top sensor and the pulse will fly around to the next sensor which is under the band, completing the circuit of cellulite.
 You then get a tick on the band to say it's complete, and it's time to check the app.

-The big question here is accuracy – and we found the TomTom Touch to be close… but not completely on the money.
-We tested by heading to our local Nuffield Health gym who kindly helped us do a body fat test, which makes up part of the Health MOT.
+The big question here is accuracy, and we found the TomTom Touch to be close… but not completely on the money.
+We tested this by heading to our local Nuffield Health gym who kindly helped us do a body fat test, which makes up part of the Health MOT.
 On a set of scales we achieved 26.8% body fat compared to 22.5% on the TomTom Touch.
 Close, you might say.
 Kind of.
 While only a few digits out, the 26.8% rating puts us in the obese category (an absolute joke, by the way) and the 22.5% puts us in 'overfat' yet nearly in the normal zone.